seansanghalee/MP2/README.md

 # Notes
 We added lots of additional features to improve user experience, such as personalized messages for each user when listing server participants!

+Added mutex lock and unlock to prevent race condition in func serve() in server.go